 Eventually, Brett decides to close his AMEX account when Amy signs up again as a new customer, getting another big sign-up bonus.
 Amy can now add Brett as a supplementary cardholder to her account while Brett now waits out his 18-month period.

-Flybuys will regularly dish out 10,000 flybuys Points for meeting a predetermined spend at Coles over four weeks — this could be worth 5,000 Velocity Points when there is a 15% bonus transfer promotion.
+Flybuys will regularly dish out 10,000 Flybuys Points for meeting a predetermined spend at Coles over four weeks — this could be worth 5,000 Velocity Points when there is a 15% bonus transfer promotion.

-On the other hand, I’ve received offers as high as 9,000 Woolworths Rewards points for spending $60 on groceries online over two weeks — equal to 4,500 Qantas Points when transferred.
+On the other hand, I’ve received offers as high as 9,000 Everyday Rewards points for spending $60 on groceries online over two weeks — equal to 4,500 Qantas Points when transferred.
 You can see how these bundles of points can add up if you both get targeted for them, multiple times a year.

 As our ‘Guide to maximising supermarket reward points’ explains in more detail, leaving one of the accounts alone for a while means it should eventually get targeted for better offers with a lower minimum spend, so you can earn the bonus points without increasing your usual spend levels too much.